 Visual and aural science journalism is woven into the curriculum from the first semester, when every SHERP student learns to produce videos and podcasts under the tutelage of expert teachers.
-There is also a class on data mining, analysis and visualization taught by graphics editors at the Times.
+There is also a class on data mining, analysis and visualization.
 The curriculum reflects our philosophy that effective journalism education today must be platform-agnostic: the content of the story should dictate its form, not vice versa.
-Whether they do most of their work in print, online or over the air, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on mulltiple platforms, in many ways.
+Whether they’re working in print, online or over the air, our graduates thrive in the fast-changing science journalism landscape because they are comfortable telling stories on multiple platforms, in many ways.

 The culture at SHERP is challenging but never cutthroat.
 We emphasize cooperative learning in an informal, intellectually rich environment.
 SHERP students work hard and love what they do.
-Thanks to the specialized curriculum and intimate atmosphere, “sherpies” form lifelong bonds during their sixteen months in the program, including eight marriages so far!
+Thanks to the specialized curriculum and intimate atmosphere, “sherpies” form lifelong bonds during their sixteen months in the program, including nine marriages so far!